 5) History indicates that tongues did cease.
 Tongues are not mentioned at all by the Post-Apostolic Fathers.
 Other writers such as Justin Martyr, Origen, Chrysostom, and Augustine considered tongues something that happened only in the earliest days of the Church.

-6) Current observation confirms that the miracle of tongues has ceased.
+6) There are indications that the miracle of tongues has ceased.
 If the gift were still available today, there would be no need for missionaries to attend language school.
 Missionaries would be able to travel to any country and speak any language fluently, just as the apostles were able to speak in Acts 2.
 As for the miracle gift of healing, we see in Scripture that healing was associated with the ministry of Jesus and the apostles (Luke 9:1-2).
 And we see that as the era of the apostles drew to a close, healing, like tongues, became less frequent.
 The Apostle Paul, who raised Eutychus from the dead (Acts 20:9-12), did not heal Epaphroditus (Philippians 2:25-27), Trophimus (2 Timothy 4:20), Timothy (1 Timothy 5:23), or even himself (2 Corinthians 12:7-9).
 The reasons for Paul’s “failures to heal” are 1) the gift was never intended to make every Christian well, but to authenticate apostleship (2 Corinthians 2:12; Hebrews 2:4); and 2) the authority of the apostles had been sufficiently proved, making further miracles unnecessary.

 The reasons stated above are reasons cessationists believe the miraculous sign gifts have ceased.
 It is important to remember, though, that cessationists believe God still continues to work through the other gifts of the Spirit.
 According to 1 Corinthians 13:13-14:1, we would do well to “pursue love,” the greatest gift of all.
 If we are to desire gifts, we should desire to speak forth the Word of God, that all may be edified.